The Basics: What is PissedConsumer.com?

 PissedConsumer knows their rights and isn’t afraid to go to battle to protect them.
 When removing defamatory online content, it’s highly recommended you don’t attempt to do so by yourself, as PissedConsumer is a multi-million dollar company, with sufficient financial resources, and legal counsel, to defend themselves.
-Aaron Minc and his team of Northeast Ohio-based lawyers know how to work with consumer advocacy sites, content managers, and other site administrators, in order to effectively and expeditiously remove defamatory online content.
+Aaron Mi Northeast Ohio-based lawyers know how to work with consumer advocacy sites, content managers, and other site administrators, in order to effectively and expeditiously remove defamatory online content.
 Reach out today by calling us at (216) 373-7706, or schedule a meeting online.

 Holding a Poster Liable for Defamatory Online Posts

 As already mentioned above, Pissed Consumer is aware of their immunity under Section 230 of the Communications Decency Act (CDA).
 So, you’re probably wondering, who can I hold liable for defamatory online posts?

 You can hold the individual poster liable.